-Pandemics aside, Haddstock brings you live music and events all day and evening throughout Haddington’s cafes, bars and venues.
+Haddstock brings you live music and events for a weekend in Haddington’s cafes, bars, halls and streets.
 Bands, local musicians and performance groups of various genres and experience levels play in a community, family friendly environment.
 Art, music and play workshops for youngsters, schools performances, community arts projects, book signings, art exhibitions, French boules and music in the streets.

 We rely on funding and sponsorship to cover core running costs to enable the festival to take place and performers are paid by public donation into the Haddstock red top hats.
 As a young, low budget community festival that is accessible to all, this is a model that enables Haddstock to exist.
 We hope that you like what we do and we thank everyone involved for their support.

-Here’s a video by Rob Brady from our 2017 festival to whet the appetite for September:
+Here’s a video by Rob Brady from our first festival to whet the appetite for May: